If you’re a U.S. Veteran suffering from mental illness as a result of your service, you may qualify to receive disability benefits from the VA.

 Discussing concerns over treatment with an attorney can help a veteran gain a greater understanding of the ratings process and treatment of mental health issues.
 If you are unsure of whether you are entitled to disability compensation for a mental health condition, there is little risk in seeing a doctor about your concerns.

-Treatment for mental health disorders are incredibly important to one’s well being, and as a veteran, you may be entitled to compensation and treatment.
+Treatment for mental health disorders is incredibly important to ensure your well-being, and as a Veteran, you may be entitled to compensation and treatment.

-If your claims have been denied or if you have a lower disability rating than you expected, please contact Berry Law Firm today.
+If your claims for service-connected mental disorders have been denied or if you have a lower disability rating than you expected, please contact Berry Law today.
 Your consultation is free.